GianyceG/gianyceg.github.io/README.md

 ## Literature Review, Repo Week 3 Link -
 [Link to GitHub Repository](https://github.com/GianyceG/gianyceg.github.io/blob/main/Capstone_Paper_Review_Literature_Review__4_%20(1).pdf)

+# Introduction: Explorations of time series analysis techniques and forecasting methods on real-world applications.

+The use of time series analysis gained recognition since 1970 when the Box-Jenkins method popularized ARIMA models to find the best fit of different time series models based on past data.
+However, the concept of analyzing sequential data over time is not new.
+As the world increasingly embraces data-driven solutions to forecast future industry outcomes, time series analysis has become vital in numerous fields.
+This includes public health initiatives, such as those that arose in response to the COVID-19 pandemic, and economic studies, such as forecasting income distribution gaps.
+Both highlight the importance of time series in addressing real-world issues.

+Anything that is observed sequentially over time is a time series.
+In the data, we will look at regular intervals of time.
+The data we analyze typically occur at regular intervals, allowing us to observe trends and seasonal patterns.
+Time series forecasting is a statistical method used to predict future values based on past results.
+The simplest models focus solely on the variable being forecast, ignoring external factors like marketing efforts or economic shifts, and instead extrapolating existing trends and seasonality.
+Specifically in this capestone, we will be exploring univariate models.

+Currently, efforts to perfect the science of forecasting is important as the higher the accuracy of a time series based on past data and events, the more essential the tool becomes for modern organizations as accurate forecasts support decision-making across various timeframes—whether short-term, medium-term, or long-term, depending on the specific application.
+Key considerations in forecasting include seasonality, trends, and external fluctuations, which play a significant role in shaping predictions.
+These specifically will be explored more as we deal with the data sets of this project.
+These forecasts are integral for planning, resource allocation, and adjusting strategies in response to upcoming movements.

+In this capstone, we will explore the Johns Hopkins CSSEGISandData COVID-19 Repository, which tracks global COVID-19 cases and Our World in Data (OWID), which provides comprehensive COVID-19 datasets across various indicators datasets to test the univariate models ARIMA/SARIMA and Bayesian STS.
+Using the same model structures, we will also be exploring the Forecasting Income Distribution Gaps in the US, using the US Census datasets.

 ## References

 **Kulshreshtha, Vikas, and N. K. Garg.
 2020.** "Predicting the New Cases of Coronavirus [COVID-19] in India by Using Time Series Analysis as Machine Learning Model in Python." *The Institution of Engineers (India)*.